-Belarusian authorities arrested Andrei Aliaksandrau, founder and chief editor of the news website Belaruski Zhurnal, in January 2021.
-He faces charges of violating public order for allegedly paying the court fines of journalists and activists arrested covering the protests against President Aleksandr Lukashenko’s contested August 2020 reelection.
-Aliaksandrau also faces a tax evasion and treason charges.
+Andrei Aliaksandrau, founder and chief editor of the news website Belaruski Zhurnal, is serving a 14-year sentence on charges of high treason, creating an extremist group, large-scale tax evasion, and violating public order.
+Belarusian authorities arrested Aliaksandrau in January 2021 and initially charged him with violating public order for allegedly paying the court fines of journalists and activists arrested covering the protests against President Aleksandr Lukashenko’s contested August 2020 reelection.
+Aliaksandrau was later charged with tax evasion, extremism, and treason.

-Aliaksandrau is a former deputy director of the independent Belarusian news agency BelaPAN, and a former staff member of the London-based non-profit press freedom organization Index on Censorship, according to his former employer.
+Aliaksandrau is a former deputy director of the independent Belarusian news agency BelaPAN and former staff member of the London-based non-profit press freedom organization Index on Censorship, according to the Index.
 Belaruski Zhurnal covers social and political issues in Belarus, including the COVID-19 pandemic and gender-based violence.

 Authorities arrested Aliaksandrau on January 12, 2021, and charged him with violating public order, according to news reports and Barys Haretski, deputy head of the Belarusian Association of Journalists (BAJ), an advocacy and trade group that was banned by the government in 2021 but continues to track journalist detentions from inside Belarus, who spoke to CPJ via phone.